 Advance Conversational Speakers

 A lesson with an advanced conversational speaker will look very different than a beginner.
 With an advanced level student on iTalki, you can really talk about anything: politics, culture, news, or the last weekend.
 A person who has been practicing conversations should be challenged to learn new material.
 It gets boring answering the same questions, time after time.
 We’ve come up with some topics and ideas to use when learning with an advanced conversational speaker.

 Teach How You Want the Conversation to Go

 Before having a conversation for practice, set some expectations you have for each person.
 These can be specific words you want them to use.
 It can also be that they have to ask you the same questions they ask you.
-Requiring varying sentence structure will help develop conversation skills.
+Requiring varying sentence structures will help develop conversation skills.

 Point, Explain, Example, Link